Wakhi language: Orthography

 Traditionally, Wakhi was not a written language.
-Wakhi people live in 4 countries, Afghanistan, Tajikistan, Pakistan, and China, and are in contact with speakers of various other languages.
+Wakhi people live in four countries, Afghanistan, Tajikistan, Pakistan, and China, and are in contact with speakers of various other languages.
 Writing systems have been developed for the language using Arabic, Cyrillic, and Latin scripts, each with inspirations from neighboring languages and orthographic conventions.
 However, due to the pluricentric nature of Wakhi dialects, marginalization in favour of a more significant national/regional language, remoteness, and political instability, no one orthographic standard has managed to rise to the level of a singular unifying writing system.

-Perso-Arabic script
+Arabic script

-The Perso-Arabic script for the Wakhi language has been derived from the Persian alphabet used in Afghanistan.
+The Arabic-script Wakhi alphabet derives from the Persian alphabet used in Afghanistan.
 However, there are sounds in Wakhi that are not found in Persian.
-Here, two diverging conventions have emerged, one in Afghanistan and another in Pakistan (and Pakistani-controlled Gilgit-Baltistan).
-Pashto has inspired letters in Afghanistan to represent missing sounds in Wakhi, especially the various retroflex sounds missing in Persian.
-Urdu and orthographies of other languages of Gilgit-Baltistan have been the inspiration in Pakistan.
+Here, two diverging conventions have emerged, one in Afghanistan and another in Pakistan.
+Pashto alphabet has inspired letters in Afghanistan to represent missing sounds in Wakhi, especially the various retroflex sounds missing in Persian.
+Urdu and orthographies of other languages of Gilgit-Baltistan have been the inspiration for the orthography of Wakhi in Pakistan.

-Afghan Perso-Arabic alphabet
+Afghan alphabet

-The below table is the Afghan version of the Perso-Arabic alphabet for the Wakhi language.
-The alphabet has been derived from the alphabet of Dari (Persian), one of Afghanistan's national languages.
-Pashto, the other national language of Afghanistan, has been the source of letters for phonemes that don't exist in Persian.
+The table below shows the Afghan Wakhi alphabet.
+It derives from the alphabet of Dari Persian, one of Afghanistan's two official languages.
+The Pashto alphabet, from the other official language of Afghanistan, is the source of several letters for phonemes that don't exist in Persian.
 This orthographic standard has similarities to the orthographies of other Pamir languages, such as Shughni and Munji.